opencivicdata/scrapers-ca/README.md

 Use the `get_email` and `get_phone` helpers as much as possible.

 In late 2014/early 2015, we disabled some single-jurisdiction scrapers to lower maintenance costs, some of which have been re-enabled, and disabled all [multi-jurisdiction scrapers](https://github.com/opennorth/represent-canada/issues/95), because Pupa didn't support them.
 The disabled scrapers are in `disabled/`.

+We heavily modify Pupa's validations in `patch.py` to be as strict as possible in order to keep data quality high.
+We subclass Pupa's `Scraper`, `Jurisdiction` and `Person` classes in `utils.py` to reduce code duplication and to correct common data quality issues.

 ## Maintenance